pip-services/pip-services-docs/content/en/conceptual/component/creating_a_component/_index.md

 </table>

 ### Introduction
 In this tutorial, we will learn how to create a component and how to assemble a service from it.
-We will start with a short description of a component’s lifecycle and then we will create a component by defining step-by-step all the elements that compose its lifecycle.
+We will start with a short description of a component's lifecycle and then we will create a component by defining step-by-step all the elements that compose its lifecycle.
 Finally, we will assemble a service from it through a container, run it, and see the results.

 ### The lifecycle of a component
 A component lifecycle is implemented using interfaces.
 In this manner, an existing class can be turned into a Pip.Services component (code augmentation).
 The following diagram summarizes the main states of a component and their respective interfaces